dnlbowers/modern-buddhism/README.md

     * ***Issue Found:***
         * On smaller screen sizes there was a horizontal scroll bar in the browsers devtool.
     * ***Solution Used***:
-        * Resolved by slightly reducing the font size.
+        * Resolved by slightly reducing the font size in the nav-menu class.
         * Top and bottom padding by one 1px for the Nav-button class in order to maintain the background of the .active and nav-button:hover spanning from top to bottom of the nav bar.
 1. **Intended Outcome** - A hero image to span the full width of the page and be fully responsive across all screen sizes.
     * ***Issue Found:***